 January – March

 Woking was famous for being the home of The Jam.
 I had sped through the station on the way to Waterloo on many occasions but prior to working there, had never actually visited the town itself.
-My first few Our Price lunch hours were spent walking around getting to know the shops, which didn’t take long.
+My first few Our Price lunch hours were spent walking around getting my bearings.
+There was a phone box a short walk away, where I called agents about the Buzz Club.

 During the week we were allowed to play what we liked, this was a wonderful time to explore artists and albums I’d only read about.
 On Saturdays, or if the shop was particularly busy, we had to play chart music.
 This made things a little trickier if it was my turn, there were a few though – Lloyd Cole, Fine Young Cannibals, Billy Bragg, Suzanne Vega.
-It was always annoying working with someone who had very different taste to me, when it was their turn I’d often sigh to myself at the music they chose!
+It was always annoying working with someone who had very different taste to me, if it was their turn, I’d try and work upstairs processing the boxes of orders that had arrived instead.

 7 January – The Society of Motor Manufacturers and Traders announces that a record of more than 1.8 million new cars were sold in Britain during 1985, beating the previous record set in 1983.
 The Ford Escort was Britain’s most popular new car.